isaacnmm/pestpolicy-hugo2XX/content/posts/best-epoxy-spray-paint/index.md

 ft per can) provides excellent results, leaving your surfaces looking and feeling like the original finish.
 If you are looking for an epoxy spray capable of retaining your interior surfaces' original color, this cost-friendly alternative is the go-to choice.
 For best results, the manufacturer recommends applying at the temperature range of 50-90F.
 This product features a limited curing time of 5-9 hours to handle.

 Because this product is moisture-cured, 50% relative humidity is needed to achieve the best results.
 The spray application feature is highly suited for metallic surfaces in maintaining the original feel - it'll effectively update your bathrooms.
-Pros:
-- Tough and durable performance
-- Unmatched scratch resistance
+Pros: - Tough and durable performance - Unmatched scratch resistance - Washable
-- Washable

-Cons:
-- VOC based and a threat to the environment
+Cons: - VOC based and a threat to the environment

+> See Also: > Spray Paints for Plastics

 ###  [2.
 VHT Epoxy SP650 all-weather coating](https://www.amazon.com/dp/B0006HPL3I/?tag=p-policy-20)